04 October 2016

 Artistic rendering of Marie Harf

-Another example of the Obama State Department cluelessness is provided by US State Department spokesperson Marie Harf: She said that unemployment was a primary motivation for the formation of ISIS.
+Another example was provided by former US State Department spokesperson Marie Harf: She of the blonde hair and enormous black horn-rimmed eyewear.
+She said that unemployment was a primary motivation for the formation of ISIS.
+I found the not-so-nice drawing of her above.